 Controversial Wartime Record

 Braylan has helped shed light on declassified records pertaining to Argentina’s controversial wartime role.
 Though the country officially remained neutral during World War II, the Foreign Ministry forbid entry to “non-desirable immigrants,” meaning Jews who sought to flee Nazi persecution in Europe.
-Braylan herself is proud of DAIA’s archival work, remarking to me, “we had an important impact when our investigators transmitted all that information to the mass media, which in turn brought this history to public attention.”
+Braylan herself is proud of DAIA’s archival work, remarking to me, “we had an important impact when our investigators shared all that information with the media, which in turn brought this history to public attention.”

 From Graf Spee to Nazi Relics